How to Use Kirkpatrick’s Four Levels of Training Evaluation Model - HRDQ

 Trust HRDQ for All of Your Training Needs

 With over 40 years of experience, HRDQ offers nearly 200 quality training tools for the do-it-yourself trainer including assessments, hands-on games, simulations, and activities with solutions for lunch-and-learns, short workshops, and longer programs.
+Get started with the Kirkpatrick Express Evaluation Toolkit and gain a comprehensive overview of the four levels of evaluation.

 Leave a comment